createthis/diffcalculia/README.md

    EOF
    ```

    `patch` notoriously has very unhelpful error messages.
-The `diffcalculia --fix` command will give you helpful error
+The `diffcalculia --fix`
-   messages in case your patch is malformed.
+   command will give you helpful error messages in case your patch is malformed.
    It will even fix minor line count discrepancies for you automatically!

+3. Use `patch` to edit files and add tests.
+DO NOT USE str_replace_editor.
+It has
+   trouble with large files.
 ````

 ## Running Tests